 Evolutionary ecology of competitive phenotypes in females

 Like males, females also have exaggerated weapons and displays that may be important in male mate choice or female-female competition.
 Much less is known, however, about the potential function of these traits in females.
 An often overlooked, potentially sexually-selected trait that is pervasive among female animals is aggressive behavior directed at other females.
-While some instances of female-female aggression are firmly grounded in the realm of natural selection (e.g. competition for food resources), other cases, such as competition for access to males or nesting sites, provide a nearly identical parallel to sexual selection via male-male competition for females and territories.
+While some instances of female-female aggression are firmly grounded in the realm of natural selection (e.g. competition for food resources), other cases, such as competition for access to males or territories, provide a nearly identical parallel to sexual selection in males.
 My behavioral ecological work has investigated a range of fitness costs and benefits of intrasexual aggression in female tree swallows (Tachycineta bicolor).
 I am currently extending this work both empirically and theoretically, investigating the ecological and life history parameters that affect the evolutionary trajectory of competitive phenotypes in females.